 My sister, you’re wrong!
 All men are not the same.
 Just because someone didn’t appreciate you, didn’t love you enough and didn’t respect you, doesn’t mean that the one God created especially for you will do the same!
 Don’t block your own blessing by generalising all men.
 Instead of saying “all men are the same”, pray first ask God to heal your broken heart.
 Ask God to teach you how to forgive.
 Ask God to teach you how to trust again.
 Ask God to teach you how to love again.
 After successfully going through this process, you will see a change in the way you think about men and the way you speak about them.

-I love Ephesians 4:29 because it warns us to be careful about what we say: “Let no corrupting talk come out of your mouth, but only such but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.”
-I want you to think about this Scripture the next time you claim that all men are the same.
-Don’t you know there is power in the tongue?
+I love Ephesians 4:29 (NIV) because it warns us to be careful about what we say: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
+I want you to think about this scripture the next time you claim that all men are the same.
+Don’t you know that there is power in the tongue?
 If you compare all men to the one that hurt you, that will be exactly the type of men that you will attract.